dark-neonus/money-tracker/README.md

 # About project
 I am writting small projects for few years already but i started to notice that my projects doesnt have practical usage and are created just for exercising, learning, interest or aestetic.

 So i decided to change it and create project targeted on solving real problem.
 I wanted to start from small so just ask my mom if she have any problems that can be solved with simple script or application.
-She told me that she want to do some money tracking but popular apps are expensive or too feature-full ans she wants something simplier.
+She told me that she want to do some money tracking but popular apps are expensive or too feature-full and she wants something simplier.

 And after that i wrote this simple app to create journals and transaction to specially meet here needs.